-There is no set performance level required in the SOC 2 standard, so when auditors evaluate availability, they’re looking at whether you keep your promises in the SLA (if you guarantee 99.95% availability, are you hitting that metric?) and what systems you have in place to ensure performance and support disaster recovery and incident management.
+There is no set performance level required in the SOC 2 standard.
+When auditors evaluate availability, they’re looking at if you keep your promises in the SLA.
+For example, if you guarantee 99.95% availability, are you hitting that metric?
+They also review the systems you have in place to ensure performance, support disaster recovery, and incident management.

 As the AICPA standards explain, processing integrity is when “system processing is complete, valid, accurate, timely, and authorized to meet the entity’s objectives.”

 In simple terms, this means the systems process as expected or promised.
 Auditors look for good monitoring and quality assurance practices, as well as error reports and how quickly system issues are addressed.

 Meeting confidentiality standards typically means having encryption, access controls, and firewalls in place to protect customer data.
 It may also mean robust user permissions that ensure data is only accessible to those in the organization who truly need it.